7 Large-Cap NASDAQ Dividend Stocks Investors Should Consider

 By: Ned Piplovic,

 The companies on this list have been selected with dividend investor’s Dividend Screener.
-All picks trade their shares on the NASDAQ exchange, have market capitalizations of at least $10 billion, have current dividend yields of more than 3% and have boosted their annual dividend at least for the last five consecutive years.
+All picks trade their shares on the NASDAQ exchange, have market capitalizations of more than $7 billion, have current dividend yields of more than 3% and have boosted their annual dividend at least for the last five consecutive years.
 Additionally, the list excludes mutual funds.

-Below is the list of the seven NASDAQ dividend stocks investors should consider, ranked by their current dividend yield, shown lowest to highest.
+Below is the list of the seven NASDAQ dividend stocks investors should consider, ranked in ascending order by their current dividend yield.

 7 Large-Cap NASDAQ Dividend Stocks: #7

 Growing at an average annual rate of 20%, the company’s dividend advanced 42-fold over the past two decades to the current $3.60 annual payout, which yields 3.02%.
 While lowest on this list in terms of dividend yield, Texas Instruments offers strong capital gains that place the company’s total returns among the highest overall.

 Just over the trailing 12 months, capital gains of more than 20% pushed the total one-year returns on shareholders investment above 28%.
 Over the past three years, the total return exceeded 70%.
 Lastly, the shareholders more than doubled their initial investment over the past five years with a total return of nearly 150%.

 After eight consecutive annual dividend hikes since the introduction of distributions in 2011, the company’s current $1.40 annual payout corresponds to a 3.08% forward yield.
 The dividend advancement of nearly six-fold since 2011 is equivalent to a 25% average annual growth rate.

 Because of a flat share price performance, dividend income contributed most of the company’s 5.1% total return over the trailing 12 months.
 However, the company delivered a 63% total return over the last three years and an 87% total return over the past five years.